|DETAILED STATEMENT OF THE PROPOSAL

 Second, some towns in the historic area may be entirely genuine nineteenth century ghost towns, which have fallen so deeply into disuse that it is now feasible to incorporate them into the area.
 Their population may have fallen to only a few people or perhaps none at all.
 Such a town may contain extensive remains of old buildings, which could be preserved, or rehabilitated, or reconstructed, as appropriate.
 The town as a whole then could serve as the transition point between the modern and the period worlds.

 Third, some of the new towns could be built on small but genuine sites of former settlement.
-They could be built around a preserved stagecoach station, or a ranch house, or a mining facility.
+They could be built around a preserved stagecoach station, a ranch house, a mining facility, or an abandoned Indian pueblo.
 New towns of this kind would usually extend beyond the limits that the old settlements originally had.
 However, the original settlements will still provide a location, a name, a core building, and a history that can be remembered.

 Fourth, even entirely new towns can incorporate a number of authentic buildings and artifacts that have been moved in from elsewhere.
 For example, endangered historic buildings could be moved here from other sites.
 On a smaller scale, period machines — such as telegraph or heliograph machines for communications — might also be moved in.
 What these facilities would lose in terms of their original geographical context they would gain in terms of a more appropriate technological and functional context, since visitors will see them once more being used as they were intended to be used.
 The frontier area may eventually become home to a wide variety of period artifacts from around the country, such as windmills, irrigation gates, or railroad operating equipment.